What to expect

 Does One Family Medicine accept health insurance

 - Yes!
-Dr. Pratt is considered a preferred provider (in network) for many insurance plans.
-Call our office with your insurance information and we will verify your benefits prior to your first appointment.
-If Dr. Pratt is not a preferred provider on your plan, we are happy to bill your insurance as an “out of network” provider.
+Our doctors are considered preferred providers (in network) for many insurance plans.
+Call or email our office with your insurance information and we will verify your benefits prior to your first appointment.
+If one of our doctors is not a preferred provider on your plan, we are happy to bill your insurance as an “out of network” provider.
 Many companies have great benefits for services outside their network of providers.
 We also have a time-of-service discount for patients paying out of pocket.